phluid61/http-structured-headers/README.md

 HTTP Structured Headers
 =======================

-An implementation of the algorithms specified in [RFC8941]
+An implementation of the algorithms specified in [RFC 8941][RFC8941].

+This implementation is not the most efficient or necessarily the most sensible, instead it is as close as I could get to writing the algorithms from the RFC directly into Ruby.
+This was useful in debugging the algorithms as they were being written.

 Includes a copy of a simple Base32 library I wrote.